elizkavalenka/Fluffy-Cat/README.md

 # Fluffy Cat

- ##The simplest analogue of Flappy Bird.
+### The simplest analogue of Flappy Bird.

 Made using HTML canvas and JavaScript.
- The game also features sound effects
+The game also features sound effects.

  ![Screenshot](/img/screenshot.png)

- Click on the mouse or keyboard to fly
+Click on the mouse or keyboard to fly.